William H. Tunner: Legacy

-The Lieutenant General William H. Tunner Award is awarded annually by the commander of the Air Mobility Command to the "outstanding strategic airlift crew" in the United States Air Force.
+The Lieutenant General William H. Tunner Award is presented annually by the commander of the Air Mobility Command to the "outstanding strategic airlift crew" in the United States Air Force.

 In 1997 the USAF began procurement of the 60K Tunner Materiel Handling Equipment (MHE), a diesel-driven aircraft loader built by Systems & Electronics, Inc. for loading and unloading wide-body cargo transports, designed to be deployed by C-5, C-17 and C-141 transports.
 It has the capability to load and unload the C-130, C-141, C-5 and C-17, as well as the commercial DC-10, L-1011 and B-747 freighters.
 The equipment was named to honor Tunner by an industry naming contest.

 First recipient of the Airlift/Tanker Association Hall of Fame Award in 1989.

 A street in the Berlin borough of Steglitz-Zehlendorf is named after him.

 Personal biography

 Tunner was the fourth of five children of immigrants from Leoben, Austria.
-His ancestors Peter Tunner the Elder (1786-1844) and Peter Tunner (1809-1897) were metallurgists, mining specialists and montanists who co-founded Austria's famous "Bergakademie" (Mining Academy) at Leoben.
+His ancestors Peter Tunner the Elder (1786–1844) and Peter Tunner (1809–1897) were metallurgists, mining specialists and montanists who co-founded Austria's famous "Bergakademie" (Mining Academy) at Leoben.
 His father was an engineer as well and settled in Roselle, New Jersey, where Tunner was raised.

 Tunner married twice, the first to Sarah Margaret Sams of Meridian, Mississippi.
 They had two sons, Joseph C. and Dr. William H. Tunner, Jr. Sarah was diagnosed with an inoperable brain tumor following surgery on November 12, 1945, and remained in a coma for a year and a half.
 After her death in 1947, Tunner married a former WASP pilot Margaret Ann (Ann) Hamilton of Enid, Oklahoma in 1951, and they had a daughter, Hamilton Suzanne Tunner Hudson.

+Tunner died at his farm in Ware Neck, Virginia on April 6, 1983, and was buried at Arlington National Cemetery.